 Tips For Hiking Near Crater Lake Oregon

-- If you’ll be camping at Crater Lake check out our list of good campsites here.
+If you’ll be camping at Crater Lake, don’t forget to check out our article, Crater Lake Camping.

 Note: Hiking and exploring are at-your-own-risk activities.